gooddata/gooddata-ruby/_posts/2013-12-02-crunching-numbers.markdown

 ###Reports

-Up until now we have been computing the reports just because.
-Maybe you wonder how you can actually create a report that would be saved.
-Simple.
+Until now, you've been computing reports for demo purposes.
+It is easy to create a report that you would actually save and deploy into a project.
+Simple:

 {% highlight ruby %}
     report = GoodData::Report.create(